lilitaalute/lilitaalute/README.md

 - Providing an out-sourcing full-cycle recruitment projects for Baltic states based companies.
 - If You are an IT specialist with 2+ years of experience - considering a job change -
 - 📫 Be free to reach me by email lilita@darbaguru.lv or on LinkedIn.
+- Have a great day and let's keep in touch :)